Avoiding Faux Browser Styles

 }

-Once the above rules have been applied ands saved, highlighting content (in the article or template builder) for the appropriate text component and selecting bold, italic or bolditalic will apply the appropriate custom font declared rather than using the inbuilt browser equivalent.
+Once the above rules have been applied and saved, highlighting content (in the 'Article' or 'Template Builder') for an appropriate text component, then selecting bold, italic or bolditalic will apply the appropriate custom font instead of the inbuilt browser equivalent.

 3. Typically this rule will be applied to the paragraph component, but the rules can be used for any text component.